 Let us show you how…

-Fibre is the part of plants that can’t be digested.
+Fibre is only made by plants.
+It’s the part of plants that can’t be digested.
 So, essentially, it’s the “leftovers” and can be classified as either SOLUBLE or INSOLUBLE.

 Soluble fibre can be found in foods like beans and legumes, avocadoes, sweet potatoes, Brussels sprouts, broccoli, flaxseeds, apples, apricots, and pears.